‘In Person’ workshops COVID 19 update

 DETAILS OF WORKSHOP CONTENT

 Workshop 1 • Every Picture Tells a Story – 2 to 5 day workshop

 A Focus on the Narrative

 The aim of the workshop is to encourage exploration and experimentation with different ways to tell your own story using images and anecdotes to convey ideas, thoughts and memories.
 This workshop will focus on the narrative by looking at the different ways of working figuratively from the from the substantial and serious to the light-hearted and whimsical

 During the workshop you will start a piece of work using your own drawings or photographs as inspiration.
 You also have the option to add text and narrative elements.
-A side to choosing a starting image will be provided.
+A guide to choosing a starting image will be provided.

 Hand stitch or hand / machine stitch